There’s a saying: What you practice grows stronger.

 In last week’s post I wrote about how you can practice in advance for when you find yourself in negativity, and how that helps you step into self-compassion more easily.
 I’d love to show you how in person!

-Next week I’m running a two hour workshop Write into Joy with the theme of Compassion, and I’d love to share how journaling and reflecting can help you build a practice of positive mindset and habits for more joy and resilience.
+I frequently run a two hour workshop called Write into Joy and I’d love to share how journaling and reflecting can help you build a practice of positive mindset and habits for more joy and resilience.
 You can sign up here.
-Space is limited, so please sign up soon.
+Space is limited.

 P.S.
 Write into Joy is a series of stand alone workshops.
 Each lasts 2 hours and is focused on a theme to help you explore your experience.
 I offer journaling prompts to help you dig deep and safe space to do this work in community with others.